Nadeflore/ACreal_IO/README.md

 jubeat 1 - knit (one old slotted reader (no keypad) + one led board (game won't boot if the led board is not present)

+jubeat copious - saucer (one new reader (no keypad) + one led board (game won't boot if the led board is not present)

 DDR (2 old readers in sd, 2 new readers in HD)

 drum mania (1 old reader)